4d/docs/docs/FormEditor/createStylesheet.md

 ### Style Sheet Architecture

-While adapted to meet the specific needs of 4D forms, style sheets for project databases generally follow CSS2 syntax and grammar.
+While adapted to meet the specific needs of 4D forms, style sheets for application projects generally follow CSS2 syntax and grammar.

 Every style rule in a style sheet contains two parts: